PBS Lies for FDR over Allegations by Whittaker Chambers

 strengthens my suspicion.

-The fact that the New York Times, itself, would go along with Chambers'
+The fact that The New York Times, itself, would go along with Chambers'

 version of the story on this initial stifling of any proper Soviet spy